Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Main Text Analyses

-\subsection{Prompt Characteristics}
+\subsubsection{Prompt Characteristics}

 Figure 1C compares the prompt length and prompt similarity of the two models.
-To generate these results, we first remove any prompt that does not constitute a good-faith attempt according to the sample construction procedure detailed in Section~\ref{sec:vars}.\ref{sec:sample_construction}.
+To generate these results, we first remove any prompt that does not constitute a good-faith attempt according to the sample construction procedure detailed in Section~\ref{sec:sample_construction}.
 The prompt length is the average number of words per model and iteration stratified by the reference image.
 The prompt similarity is the average cosine similarity between all consecutive pairs of user prompts, which are both determined to be valid attempts, stratified by the reference image (see Section \ref{sec:vars}.\ref{sec:prompt_similarity} for details on similarity calculations).

 The color scale in Figure 1C shows the stratified average similarity to the previous prompt across all users per each model.
-We find that superior model users write prompts that, on average, have $\beta=0.0184$ higher in cosine similarity to their previous prompts using cluster robust standard errors at the participant level ($p=0.0236$).
+We find that DALL-E 3 users write prompts that, on average, have $\beta=0.0184$ higher in cosine similarity to their previous prompts using cluster robust standard errors at the participant level ($p=0.0236$).

-Comparing the aggregate similarity of all attempts made by a given participant, we also find the prompts from DALL-E 3 participants were, on average, more similar than the prompts of the inferior model participants.
+Comparing the aggregate similarity of all attempts made by a given participant, we also find the prompts from DALL-E 3 participants were, on average, more similar than the prompts of the DALL-E 2 participants.
 For this analysis, we use the dispersion around the centroid in the prompt embedding space, explained in Section \ref{sec:vars}.\ref{sec:prompt_similarity}, as the dependent variable.
-When we average across all participants by model, we find that the average distance of prompts written by superior model participants to their centroid is $\beta=0.0191$ smaller than inferior users ($p=0.0083$).
+When we average across all participants by model, we find that the average distance of prompts written by DALL-E 3 participants to their centroid is $\beta=0.0191$ smaller than inferior users ($p=0.0083$).
 Standard errors are cluster-robust at the participant level.

-\subsection{ATE Decomposition}
+\subsubsection{ATE Decomposition}

 Figure 2 in the main text decomposes the ATE into the model and prompting effects.
-This decomposition is conceptually similar to a simple mediation analysis, with an important difference being that we can observe counterfactual outcomes (e.g., prompting the superior model as if it is the inferior model).
+This decomposition is conceptually similar to a simple mediation analysis, with an important difference being that we can observe counterfactual outcomes (e.g., prompting DALL-E 3 as if it is DALL-E 2).
 This is not typically the case in mediation analysis, and makes causal identification rely on fewer assumptions.